Internet-Draft | json-proof-algorithms | July 2025 |

 Issuance is performed using the Sign

-operation from Section 3.5.1 of [I-D.irtf-cfrg-bbs-signatures].
-This operation utilizes the issuer's BLS12-381 G2 key pair as SK
+utilizes the issuer's BLS12-381 G2 key pair as SK

 and PK

-, along with desired protected header and payloads as the octets header
+desired protected header octets as header

-and the octets array messages
+, and the array of payload

 .¶